"False"

 Our stacks contain a wide range of books, from non-fiction for children and adults to fiction in English and other languages.

-In the extensive collection in the stacks, we place books according to a consecutive number sequence based on the year in which the library acquired the book.
+In this extensive collection, books are placed according to a consecutive number sequence based on the year the library acquired them.

-• The numbers before the hyphen are the year the library acquired the book, and the next five are consecutive numbers.
+• The numbers before the hyphen represent the year the library acquired the book, and the next five digits are the consecutive numbers.

-• When you look for the book on the shelf, you can disregard the initial zeros in the consecutive number.
+• When looking for the book on the shelf, you can disregard the initial zeros in the consecutive number.

 Swedish fiction and children's literature are arranged according to consecutive numbers, which might look like this: Skön 99405 or Barn 123717.